dcrapis/oceandao-wiki/Voting.md

 | 4   | 2        |
 | 9   | 3        |
 | 16   | 4        |

-- Why are we using QV and not traditional linear voting?
+2/ Why are we using QV and not traditional voting?
+- QV balances “one person one vote” (democratic ideal) with “one token one vote” (skin-in-the-game).
+- QV gives voice to smaller holders and softens the impact of whale voters while still acknowledging higher skin-in-the-game.

 # Resources